-Proving Liability By Degree Of Fault Under Negligence Law
+Proving Car Accident Liability By Degree Of Fault Under California Negligence Law

-Negligence could be established as a violation of the CVC– the California Vehicle Code.
+Negligence could be established as violating the CVC– the California Vehicle Code.
 But it could be due to the other driver’s behavior falling below the reasonable standard of care.
-So the plaintiff must prove the other driver failed to use reasonable methods while operating the vehicle.
+So the plaintiff must prove the other driver failed to use appropriate methods while operating the vehicle.

-To be found liable for a car wreck, slip, and fall, or any injury claim, the defendant or defendants must have been negligent.
-Since most of the cases we take involve car accidents, let’s take a look at negligence surrounding the operation, maintenance, or lending of a motor vehicle as an example.
+The defendant or defendants must have been negligent to be found liable for a car wreck, slip, and fall or any injury claim.
+Since most of the cases we handle involve fatal to severe car accidents, let’s look at negligence surrounding the operation, maintenance, or lending of a motor vehicle as an example.

 First of all, people must behave reasonably.
 So there is a social responsibility to act intelligently.
 Most important for liability to attach is that the violation of your rights caused the personal injury.
 And these must be damages that can become quantified.

-Furthermore, this section of tort law mandates that the plaintiff shows:
+Furthermore, this section of tort law mandates that the plaintiff shows the following:

 Example: Mitchell v.
 Gonzales (1985) 54 Cal.3d 1041; “. . . negligence must be a substantial factor” in causing the plaintiff’s injuries.